Uniforms of the Canadian Armed Forces: Distinctive Environmental Uniforms

 Although the Canadian Armed Forces are a single service, the respective environmental commands are issued Distinctive Environmental Uniforms (DEU) unique to each command.
-Commands with their own DEUs include the Canadian Army, Royal Canadian Air Force, Royal Canadian Navy, and Special Operations Forces Branch.
+Commands with their own DEUs include the Canadian Army, Royal Canadian Air Force, Royal Canadian Navy, and Canadian Special Operations Forces Command.
 While DEU refers to all the different environmental uniforms used by the forces, in colloquial usage it refers to what is formally known as "No. 3 (Service) Dress".

 History

 Shortly after the armed services of Canada were unified into the Canadian Armed Forces, the service-specific uniforms (navy blue, khaki, and light blue) were abandoned in favour of the Canadian Forces rifle green, single-breasted, four-button tunic and pants, with beret or service cap uniform, commonly referred to as "CFs" or "CF greens".
 Though accommodation was made for army regiments' ceremonial dress uniforms, no allowance was made for the Navy or Air Force, with the exception of a rifle-green wedge cap for optional wear by the latter.
 The traditional Navy and Air Force rank names were replaced by the army equivalents, with naval-style rank badges for officers and army-style for non-commissioned members.
 Navy rank names were restored a few years later.
 However, the Air Force retains what had formerly been considered "army" rank (but which is similar to that used by the air forces of many other nations).

 For everyday work wear, in environments or occasions where the CF greens would not be appropriate, personnel were issued the Work Dress uniform.
 This consisted of rifle-green work trousers; a zippered rifle-green work jacket; a "lagoon green" work shirt; and beret.
 The jacket collar was worn open; the shirt was either worn with a tie, or with the collar open and over the jacket collar.
 For a brief period in the 1980s, ascots or dickeys in regimental or branch colours were worn inside the open shirt collar.
 Army field units normally wore combat boots with work dress, "blousing" the trousers with elastic boot bands.
 Many Army regiments wore regimental shoulder flashes on the work dress jacket.

 A notable exception was the Special Service Force (SSF), who wore a camouflage jump smock, regimental T-shirt, beret, and high-top paratrooper boots, with work dress or combat trousers as applicable.

 DEU were issued to the CF beginning in 1986.
 Members of the sea, land and air forces were issued uniforms distinctive to their service or "environment".
 Officers' and non-commissioned members' uniforms are identical, differing only in insignia and accoutrements.
 In 2017 a fourth pattern of DEU was created for the Special Operations Forces Branch.